Certificate Subject Serial Number

 When requesting a demo certificate, the server will add a unique Subject Serial Number based on the UNIX timestamp.
 The field added will be a string with 20 number characters (regex:

 An organization's OIN (Organisatie-identificatienummer) will be used as the Subject Serial Number in the production environment.
 The production environment uses PKIoverheid certificates, this means that the Subject Serial Number field in certificates will be filled with a string containing the organization's OIN (20 number characters, in regex:

 Compatibility with non-Dutch standards

-NLX's first objective is to be used as a standard in The Netherlands, but the ambitions go beyond these borders.
+The first objective of NLX is to be used as a standard in The Netherlands, but the ambitions go beyond these borders.
 This is why the Subject Serial Number field is not limited to be only numbers (which would be a check whether it is a valid OIN), but only a length check is in place to check compliancy with the x509 standards.

 Another reason why NLX does not force the use of OIN-like Subject Serial Numbers is because this is not the responsibility of NLX to check; this is the responsibility of the certificate authority.
-NLX's goal is to be as open as possible.
+The goal of NLX is to be as open as possible.
 Therefore, NLX leaves specific implementation details up to the certificate authorities.